data-preservation-programs/singularity/docs/en/cli-reference/README.md

        * GOLOG_LOG_FMT    - example values: color, nocolor, json
        * More details can be found at https://github.com/ipfs/go-log

+   Upgrading:
+     Within each minor version upgrade, use "singularity admin init" to upgrade the database schema.
+     For major version upgrade, please refer to the release notes for upgrade instructions.

 COMMANDS:
    version, v  Print version information